jeremyosborne/dnpk/README.md

 - [ ] Economy
     - [ ] Add production base costs
     - [ ] Add upkeep and upkeep management
-- [ ] Look and feel
-    - [ ] Add a `cosmetics` array that works like effects, but for display only purposes.
-        - [ ] D&D style "races": elven light infantry, human light infantry; human archers and elvish archers.
-        - [ ] when created in classic game got `Xth troop of type Y of city Z` which adds some flavor for troops that last a long time, and some sobering effect as you get up to `306th light infantry that will likely immediately die` from your home city.
-    - [ ] objects should have an identifier of `real time created` stored as int of ms since epoch (e.g. Date.now()).
-    - [ ] objects should have an identifier of `game time created` stored as... turn number?
-Integer meaning something something?
-    - [ ] Flags of cities and towers change as troops pass them / control them.
 - [ ] Data integrity tool that checks `data-sources` for correctness as well as idiomatic things we enforce.

 ## Ideas